Guzik1/Logger_for_.Net/README.md

 # Logger for C#/.Net

-This project is a simple implement a mathematical graph library that provides stores data (with data in node and data in edge) represents on graph and algorithm to operating on this data.
+This project is a simple log manager with multi output and formaters.

 ## General info
 ### Features: